spicter/catalog/templates/sdlc/0/README.md

 * Gitlab for source code and issue management
 * jenkins for continuous integration and deployment
 * OpenProject as an project management tool
+* sonarqube as an quality measurement portal

 ### Future Enhancements:

-* sonarqube as an quality measurement portal
+* nexus as artefact repository